Wcubed/simple_music_player/README.md

 	- Keep libraries between restarts.
 - Cache which songs are in a library.
 - x Shuffle, but only play each song exactly once before repeating.
+- When adding songs, make sure we don't add the same song twice.
+- x Playlist search
+- Show which songs have already been played during shuffle?
+Or maybe have a separate "library" and "playlist" windows? where the playlist window shows the current play queue, which will be shuffled when shuffle is enabled.